aitorvs/sparc-gcov/README.md

 # sparc-gcov

-GCOV is an open source tool that can be used in conjunction with GCC to test code coverage in applications.
+GCOV is an open source tool that can be used together with GCC to test code coverage in applications.

 The tool is widely spread, used and maintained and this project ported it to SPARC architecture, in particular to the processors used for space applications (ERC32/LEON2-3)